LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Arcane/Husk.md

-Creatures that soul was prevented from leaving the pla
+Creatures that soul was prevented